Conservative Party of Canada candidates in the 2004 Canadian federal election: Brome—Missisquoi: Peter Stastny

 Peter Stastny is a businessman from Sutton Township, Quebec.
 A former co-owner of the Emporium store in Knowlton, he has also managed the Mont Glen ski resort and been president of the Brome Lake Chamber of Commerce.
 Before running for federal office, he promoted a tourist train project in Brome—Missisquoi.
 He was the mayor of Sutton Township from 1993 to 1997 and supported a merger with the neighbouring town of Sutton.
 In the 1997 municipal election, he lost to an anti-merger candidate.
 The Quebec government forced the two communities to merge in 2002.

 Stastny was a Liberal until 2004, when he joined the Conservatives to run as the party's candidate in Brome—Missisquoi.
 Ironically, he was still on the Liberal Party's membership list when the election took place.
 He was fifty years old at the time and was chair of the Eastern Townships Community Economic Development and Employability Committee.
 During the election, he proposed to eliminate campaign signs on ecological grounds.
 Considered a strong candidate for the Conservatives in Quebec, he received 4,888 votes (11.05%) for a third-place finish against Liberal incumbent Denis Paradis.

-Stastny's family is of Slovakian origin, and he is a distant relative of the former hockey player and current member of the European Parliament named Peter Stastny.
+Stastny's family is of Slovak origin, and he is a distant relative of the former hockey player and current member of the European Parliament named Peter Stastny.